How to create 12 months of Content

 The 3 Benefits of Following this Process

-Firstly, you now have 12 months of content planned out – all you have to do now is sit down and create it, which will be so much easier now you don’t have to plan it all out as well as create it.
-(Today, on my first day back in the office after the workshop I’ve “batch-created” 6 videos to send out to my emailing list.
-Creating 6 videos in a day is something I’ve set the intention of doing numerous times before – but today is the first time I’ve actually achieved it!).
+First of all, Hurrah!
+You now have 12 months of content planned out – all you have to do now is sit down and create it, which will be so much easier now you don’t have to plan it all out as well as create it.
+Something I really value is “batch-creating” videos to send out to my emailing list – if I’m well planned in advance I can create as many as 6 in one day.
+You can also batch-write blogs and articles.
+If your preferred content is Facebook Lives (which I’m a huge fan of as they are so effective) then of course you can’t create them in advance – but you can batch-plan your outlines).

-Secondly, the content you’ve planned has been designed to exactly meet the needs of your ideal client group – no more guessing what they will find useful.
-Because the information you share is directly relevant it will help people stay engaged with what you are sharing and have them turning up time after time to consume your content – and the more content they consume, the more value they will get.
-And the more value they get, and the more they get to know, like and trust you, the closer and closer they get to actually buying from you.
+Second, the content you’ve planned has been designed to exactly meet the needs of your ideal client group – no more second guessing what they will find useful – they’ve already told you what they need.
+Because the information you share is directly relevant it will help people stay engaged with what you are sharing and have them turning up time after time to hear more from you.
+The more of your content they consume, the more value they will get.
+The more value they get, and the more they get to know, like and trust you, the closer and closer they get to actually buying from you.

-And of course the third benefit is that this doubles as fresh marketing content for people who haven’t heard of you yet – to draw them into your world and start getting to know you – so you are constantly growing the community of people who are interested in working with you and who will take action when the time is right.
+Thirdly, as I’ve already said, all of this also doubles as fresh marketing content for people who haven’t heard of you yet – to draw them into your world and start getting to know you – so you are constantly growing the audience of people who are interested in working with you and who will take action when the time is right.

-I’d love to know how you get on
+I’d love to hear from you how you get on!

-In the meantime, I’d love to hear from you.
-Will you give this process a go?
+Will you be giving this process a go?
 If you do, make sure you come back and let me know how you get on.
 Just type in the comments below.

 With Love & Gratitude,